pranit-jodh/mock-project/README.md

 ## Deployment

-To deploy this project go to the target folder and open command prompt if in windows or terminal if using ubuntu and type the below command
+To deploy this project go to the target folder and open command prompt if in windows or terminal if using ubuntu and type the below command but first build the application

 ```bash
   java -jar dunder-mifflin-0.0.1-SNAPSHOT.jar